-Things to do in Chicago This Weekend
+Things to Do in Chicago This Weekend

 Local

-Art on theMart is holding its spring season opener at 8:30 p.m.
-Saturday.
+Art on theMart is running its spring programming at 8:30 and 9 p.m. nightly.

 The artistic installation will display 30-minute video projections across the 25-story Merchandise Mart throughout June 29.